OpenRefine/OpenRefine/docs/docs/manual/running.md

 ### Extensions

 The <span class="menuItems">Extensions</span> dropdown offers you options for extending your data - most commonly by uploading your edited statements to Wikidata, or by importing or exporting schema.
-You can learn more about these functions on the [Wikidata page](wikidata).
+You can learn more about these functions on the [Wikibase section](wikibase/overview).
 Other extensions may also add functions to this dropdown menu.

 ### The grid